kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Filtering and sharing Kedro-Viz pipelines

-Kedro-Viz allows you to focus on specific aspects of your data pipeline by filtering the visualization.
-Once filtered, you can easily share the view with others by sharing the URL.
+Kedro-Viz allows user to focus on specific aspects of their data pipeline by filtering the visualization.
+Once filters are applied, the resulting visualization canbe shared with others by sharing the URL

-As you apply filters, the URL in your browser automatically updates to reflect the current state of your filtered pipeline.
-When you select the desired filters or options from the user interface, such as filtering by type, tags, or focus mode, the resulting URL can be shared with others.
-This provides them with access to the same filtered view of your pipeline.
+As filters are applied, the URL in the browser automatically updates to reflect the current state of your filtered pipeline.
+By selecting filters like type, tags, or focus mode through the user interface, users generate a URL that can be shared, granting others access to the same filtered view of the pipeline.

 ![](./images/kedro-viz-filter-share.gif)